fbeneventi/examon-docs-mkd/docs/Introduction.md

 ###  Communication layer

 The ExaMon framework utilizes the MQTT protocol, which implements the "publish-subscribe" messaging pattern and requires three agents to function: the publisher, subscriber, and broker.
 The publisher sends data on a specific topic, while the subscriber subscribes to the appropriate topic to receive the required data.
 The broker has the responsibility of receiving data from publishers, making topics available to subscribers, and delivering data to subscribers.
-In the MQTT communication mechanism, when a publisher sends data with a specific topic as a protocol parameter, the topic is created and made available at the broker.
+In the MQTT communication mechanism, when a publisher sends data with a specific topic as a protocol parameter, the topic is created and made available to the broker.
 Any subscriber to that topic will receive the associated data as soon as it becomes available to the broker.
 In this context, collector agents act as publishers by sending data to the broker.

 ### Storage layer